GregoryVSantoro/GregoryVSantoro.Github.io/analyzing_human_resources_data_through_r.md

 After identifying a handful of strong relationships using the cor function, we can learn more about them through scatter plots.
 Again, R makes this very easy to do thanks to the **[pairs](https://www.rdocumentation.org/packages/graphics/versions/3.6.2/topics/pairs)** function.
 Figure 3 shows the use of the pairs function and Figure 4 shows the resulting scatter plots.

+There's a positive correlation between age and montly income.
+There's also a strong, positive correlation between age and total working years.

 <br>

 <img alt ="" src="images/daa_module8/r_pairs_function.png">